 Squaw Valley offers group and private lessons for all levels of skiers and boarders (prices vary), as well as select specialty clinics (below); all lessons and programs include priority lift access.

-Women of Winter: Join a ladies-only ski group for a two-and-a-half-hour session on the slopes.
+- Women of Winter: Join a ladies-only ski group for a two-and-a-half-hour session on the slopes.
 Expert-level skiers can practice their skills on steep and bumpy terrain; intermediate skiers will work on confidently tackling black diamond runs.
-Clinics start at $49.

-The North Face Mountain Guides: Let experienced guides show you around some of Squaw Valley and Alpine Meadows' epic terrain and secret trails.
-Packages start at $699 for four guests, and everyone scores Thermoball Jackets by The North face.
+- The North Face Mountain Guides: Let experienced guides show you around some of Squaw Valley and Alpine Meadows' epic terrain and secret trails.

 Skiing and Snowboarding Alternatives